 We can distinguish two types of jumps:

-• Straight jumps: equivalent to those performed in the bump competition.
-A maximum of 5 figures can be made.
-The specific trampoline for this type of jump is called a "floater".
-They are very long jumps, but not as high as somersaults.
+• Straight jumps: equivalent to those performed in mogul competitions.
+A maximum of 5 figures can be executed.
+The specific ramp for this type of jump is called a "floater".
+These jumps are very long but not as high as somersaults.

-• Inverted jumps: the runner executes a maximum of 3 somersaults.
-The springboard in this case is called a "kicker" and has the property of propelling the runner upwards to provide the necessary height.
-There are different sizes depending on the number of flips and rotations to perform.
-We are going to focus on this type of jumps.
+• Inverted jumps: the skier performs a maximum of 3 somersaults.
+In this case, the ramp is called a "kicker" and is designed to propel the skier upwards to provide the necessary height.
+There are different sizes depending on the number of somersaults and rotations to be performed.
+We will focus on this type of jump.

 Kicker.
 The score is divided into 3 sections: